 TECHNIQUES OF NOTE IN THE SWIMMER

 The turning point is marked by the onset of the storm.
 Ned sees the first red and yellow leaves and starts to get signs that things are not all right.
 Yet Netty loves the storm.
 It’s a big drinker’s story.
-Along with the idea that nothing ever changes is another idea of let it all come down.
-Inviting destruction.
+Along with the idea that nothing ever changes is another idea of ‘let it all come down’.
+Invite destruction.
 In the opening paragraph everything is lovely.
-The cloud is like a city, but no ordinary cloud.
+The cloud is like a city, but this is no ordinary cloud.

 Cheever has written an intensely dark story, there are comic elements, such as when the drivers on the highway throw things at him.
 Even the epic journey itself is fake and therefore laughable.
 But there is both pleasure and misery in this story.
 It’s a very slow apocalypse.
 The beautiful people are moving on, no longer beautiful; Ned has lost everything he ever held dear.
 The comic elements make this darkness even darker.

 Cheever has chosen the names of his characters with care.
 Neddy’s wife Lucinda, for example, is named after ‘light’, which is associated with time.

 Metaphysical moments are scattered throughout: The constellations of the sky, for example.
 (Another story like this is “Rabbit”.)
 Metaphysics is a traditional branch of philosophy concerned with explaining the fundamental nature of being and the world that encompasses it.